 Computer Science Employers in Maine

-- MaineHealth: The state's largest employer, MaineHealth consists of clinics and hospitals located throughout the state.
-Each of these facilities requires trained IT personnel to maintain their computer systems, manage hardware and software, preserve electronic medical records, and handle cyber security, among other computer science tasks.
+- MaineHealth: As the state's largest employer, MaineHealth consists of clinics and hospitals located throughout Maine.
+Each of these facilities requires trained IT personnel to maintain their computer systems, manage hardware and software, preserve electronic medical records, and handle cybersecurity concerns, among other computer science tasks.

-- University of Maine: The University of Maine is another large employer with locations throughout the state.
+- University of Maine: The University of Maine exists as another large employer with locations throughout the state.
 In addition to academic jobs related to the university's computer science department, capable workers maintain the school's computer network, manage student records and other digital information, and oversee security.

 Computer Science Programs in Maine

 Online programs allow greater flexibility in scheduling for students with full-time schedules and family commitments.
-Currently, there are no colleges offering online computer science programs in Maine.
+Currently, no colleges in Maine offer online computer science programs.
 However, a few schools have related degree programs, such as cybersecurity or computer information systems.

 Types of Computer Science Degrees

 You can earn a variety of online computer science degrees in Maine.
 For example, if you hope to take on an entry-level role in IT support, you may consider earning an associate degree to enter the job market as quickly and inexpensively as possible.
 If, however, you want to begin a career in computer science research or computer and information systems management, you may instead need to complete a master's or doctoral program.

 An associate degree in computer science prepares you for entry-level roles, such as computer support specialist or web developer.
 These programs typically consist of about 60 credits, and full-time students usually graduate in about two years.
 Part-time students may need up to four years to earn their degree.

 Expect to take foundational coursework in areas such as programming, the principles of computer networks, and cybersecurity fundamentals.
 Students must also take general education classes in subjects such as English composition and the social sciences.